On Choosing the Poems

 Link to EDA manuscript.
 Originally in Amherst Manuscript #fascicle 85 – I dreaded that first robin, so – asc:17631 – p.
 8. Poems (1890), 48-49, with the alternative adopted.
 Courtesy of Amherst Library, Amherst College, Amherst, MA.
 First published in Bingham, Ancestors’ Brocades (1945), 186, corrected, with the alternative included.

 “Counting” is also a metonymy for meter, meaning that writing poetry also has the power to manipulate time and space.
 Only writing poetry, for Dickinson, can overcome the longing across geographic distance—a reality which certainly pertains to her longing for Bowles, who is overseas.
 The final stanza, however, grapples with measuring unknown lengths of time: “But, now, uncertain of the length / Of this, that is between, / It goads me, like the Goblin Bee – / That will not state – it's sting.”
-That is to say, the “sting” of longing and isolation is not the precise distance or the precise length of time before a return; it is the sting of not knowing how to count that time.
+That is to say, the “sting” of longing and isolation is not the precise distance or the precise length of time before a return; it is the sting of not knowing how to count or reckon that time.
+Under its influence, the bee, in other poems a figure of freedom, promiscuity, and delight, becomes a “Goblin” that casts the speaker into Gothic depths of despair.

 Like Flowers, that heard the